Clay Jensen: Development

 Minnette said in an interview about Clay's role in season two "When season two starts, we find Clay trying to move on with his life.
-He's trying to be happy and he's trying live a normal life, but I think he realises pretty quickly that that is not possible.
+He's trying to be happy and he's trying to live a normal life, but I think he realises pretty quickly that that is not possible.
 He still has to live with the memory of Hannah, which is very personal to him, and it takes him down some pretty dark roads.
 He tries to fight it, but he knows he can't."
 In another interview about Season Two, Minnette went to say there wouldn't be many scenes in season two between his character Clay and Hannah.
 He also revealed that Skye and Clay could have a potential relationship.

 Reception

 The Express said that the actor had won "legions of fans in the role of Clay".
 In the article on the website "People", they noted how Minnette's followers had "ballooned", especially on Instagram.
 A reviewer for IGN said "Minnette does a fine job in what's often a difficult role, though the show does rely a little too much on shots of Clay gazing wistfully into the distance as he reminisces about his interactions with Hannah" about Clay's character.
 The reviewer also commented about the actors of Clay and Hannah by saying "Langford and Minnette are often at their best together, channeling just the right sort of warm but awkward chemistry you'd expect from two teens who can't quite admit to their feelings for one another."

 A Daily Mirror article, however, expressed disappointment when it came to Clay's tape in the series by saying "It turns out Clay's 'reason' isn't even a reason why, and in so many ways that makes it even more devastating.
 It feels like that's the end."